Use the Worldwide Disclosure Facility (WDF) to disclose a UK tax liability that relates wholly or in part to an offshore issue.

 Further information and declaration

-We’ll also ask some additional questions as to the circumstances that led you to making this disclosure.
+We’ll also ask some extra questions as to the circumstances that led you to making this disclosure.

 We’ll send you an email when you notify online and agree to an electronic acknowledgement.